Bulbs: I Went Overboard

 LOL, you are certainly right about this being an EU group.

 When I have too many bulbs, I like to plant them in my big pots that can hold about 25+ bulbs at a time.
 Then when they begin to bloom, I pull them out to the front until they are finished.
 As an aside, I especially like this method with daffodils.
 The next year when the foliage dies back down, I dig the bulbs out of the pots and plant them or give them away and trial another new set(s).
-I don’t have to look at the gruesome, dying throws of daff foliage until July.
+I don’t have to look at the gruesome, dying throes of daff foliage until July.
 It’s not a pretty sight.
 In addition, braiding foliage is not the answer if you are planning to naturalize your bulbs.
 Even though it looks tidier, no haut coiffure will help the foliage harvest what it needs for next years foliage.

 If you think you may get into a pinch, have some good size pots ready to take the bulbs you can't get in the ground and enough potting soil to fill them.
 If you have a covered area and the weather is not cooperating for getting them in the ground plop them in pots instead.